There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 A benefits section within a blog post may be a few hundred words.
 For blogging and SEO, this usually isn’t enough for a full post on its own.
 However, for email, it certainly is, and maybe a bit more.

-Strip core internal sections of your blog post and use them as their own campaigns.
+Strip the core internal sections of your blog post and use them as their own campaigns.
 The “benefits of repurposing…” section above could easily be its own campaign or section of a sequence if called for.

 Have a blog post on that already?